 Stir to thoroughly combine and refrigerate for at least 30 minutes, preferably an hour, before using.

-Serve it with potato chips or veggies.
-Enjoy!
+Serve it with potato chips, pita chips, crackers, pretzels, breadsticks, or veggies.

 - 2 tablespoons dried minced onions